Money raised

 Day one, from Nyngan we head south-west to Ivanhoe, then loop back to Wilcannia on the banks of the Darling River for the night, then west through Broken Hill, crossing the border and into the Flinders Ranges and its breathtaking scenery.
 A night at Bendelby Ranges Station which has become a mecca for 4WD enthusiasts, then north past Wilpena Pound as we pick up some of the incredible tracks which swathe through the Flinders.
 We drop into the historic village of Blinman, then onto the outstanding Angarochina Tourist Park where we camp overnight right in the middle of the Flinders Ranges.

-The next day we wind our way through Parachilna Gorge, and then head north stopping at the historic Farina Ruins, and onto the historic Marree village which marks the southern starting point of the famous Birdsille Track.
+The next day we wind our way through Parachilna Gorge, and then head north stopping at the historic Farina Ruins, and onto the historic Marree village which marks the southern starting point of the famous Birdsville Track.
 We however head west from Maree and travel the Oodnadatta Track for a portion of it's length, then swing south to the mining town of Roxby Downs, and onto the village of Kingoonya which marks the start of the Gawler Ranges Track.

 A day spent driving through the incredible timbered features of the Gawler Ranges, until the landscape opens up into rich agricultural land, and then in front of us the Great Australian Bight.
 We wind our way to the stunning village of Streaky Bay, home for the next two nights allowing us to take in some of the ruggedness of this coastline, and the history of this area.